Risk Assessments

 • Never bully others either in person, by phone, by text or online

-• Take care of all property belonging to other participants, the club/organisation or its members
+• Take care of all property belonging to other participants, the GST and all its users.

 Coaches, Instructors, Officials and Volunteers